Looking Closely at the Growth Curve for Oracle Corporation (ORCL)

-Oracle Corporation (NYSE:ORCL) went down by -0.94% from its latest closing price compared to the recent 1-year high of $90.49.
-The company’s stock price has collected 1.99% of gains in the last five trading sessions.
+Oracle Corporation (NYSE:ORCL) went down by -0.74% from its latest closing price compared to the recent 1-year high of $90.64.
+The company’s stock price has collected -0.50% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/13/22 that Oracle Spends Like There Is a Big Tomorrow

 Is It Worth Investing in Oracle Corporation (NYSE :ORCL) Right Now?